Tuesday, July 27, 2004

-To my guy Ray ... thanks for sharing me so often with the computer.
+To my friend Ray ... thanks for sharing me so often with the computer.
 For never complaining, picking up my slack, holding me when I'm scared and pushing me when I need it.
 And for having an incredible amount of faith in me.
-I love you, honey!

 To my kids, Lisa, Tina, Joe and Bonnie ... thanks guys!
 For making everything worth it.
 For believing in me when no one else did.
 And for clapping long after everyone else stopped.
 I love you guys!

 Wednesday, July 21, 2004

 Just in case you've been too busy to vote